Questions and answers about submitting a proposal:

 A - Attendees represent corporations, consulting firms, health care organizations, hospitals, banks, insurance companies, investment and administration firms, jointly trusteed and public employee benefit plans, law firms and other organizations involved with employee benefits.

-Most attendees have or are pursuing the CEBS, GBA, CMS or RPA designations in the U.S. or Canada.
-It’s helpful to be aware that the Symposium audience is a very knowledgeable and experienced group that generally looks for mid-to-advanced level topics.
+It’s helpful to be aware that many attendees have or are pursuing the CEBS, GBA, CMS or RPA designations in the U.S. or Canada.
+Overall, the Symposium audience is a very knowledgeable and experienced group that generally looks for mid-to-advanced level topics.

 Q – Is ISCEBS or International Foundation membership required to submit a proposal?